unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

 - Optimize for readability and maintainability.
 The source data providers are not used in production, so performance is not a driving concern; however, we want the transformer to be fast enough to make a good developer experience.
 - If the data source is similar to an existing data source (e.g., importing new data from CLDR JSON), try to share code with existing data providers for that source.
-- If the data source is novel, feel free to add a new crate under `/provider`.
+- If the data source is novel, feel free to add a new module under `icu_datagen::transform`.

 ### Data Exporters and Runtime Data Providers